davidkalosi/davidkalosi.github.io/_posts/2014-09-20-javascript-money.md

 For detailed docs just head over to [Github](https://github.com/davidkalosi/js-money)

-So from know on no lost cent in Javascript as well :)
+So from know on no lost cents in Javascript as well :)